 At the ICCAT 2019 annual meeting, Senegal and Canada led an initiative to establish the science-based shortfin mako limits advised by scientists.

 Their proposal was co-sponsored by the Gambia, Gabon, Panama, Liberia, Guatemala, Angola, El Salvador, and Egypt.

 The joint, science-based mako proposal was supported at the 2019 ICCAT annual meeting through floor statements by Norway, Guinea Bissau, Uruguay, Japan, China, and Taiwan.

-The joint, science-based mako proposal was opposed in 2019 by the European Union (EU), United States (US), and Curaçao.
-These Parties pushed exceedingly complex counter-proposals that fell far short of scientific advice, allowing hundreds of tons of makos to be landed.
+The joint, science-based mako proposal has been opposed since 2019 by the European Union (EU), and the United States (US).
+These Parties have been pushing exceedingly complex counter-proposals that fall far short of scientific advice, allowing hundreds of tons of makos to be landed.

-The US-Curaçao proposal even permitted continued killing of makos that make it to the boat alive.
+The US proposal even permits the continued killing of makos that make it to the boat alive.